rpcaldeira/rpcaldeira/README.md

 I love developing software (mostly backend) because we have the possibility to create what we want without having to wait for other to do it for you, complementing that I also have a sweet spot for System Administration and Software Security to try and have a sense of that exists and what is being done.

-My current learning focuses are Docker, Azure and Gradle
+My current learning focuses are Docker, Azure, Gradle and CI/CD

 If anything here tickles your fancy feel free to use it but please pay-it-forward by publishing the changes in a open-souce repository so the work can continue!